Life goes on, long after the thrill of living is gone. John Mellencamp

 Scan_20190405_173015

 Sgt.
 S.E.
 Trott Nov.
 4, 1944.
-(Swan archives)
+(Swan archives

 Not so fast, I don’t have the license just yet.

-University. of Denver campus. (from Princeton review)
+University of Denver campus. (from Princeton Review)

 I can’t complain, but sometimes I still do.
 Joe Walsh.

-And during that period, the Veterans Administration gave me a 100% rating for Crohn’s Disease and service-connected injuries that resulted in $684 monthly compensation, a nice raise from my army medical retirement income, but I couldn’t get both.
+And during that period, the Veterans Administration gave me a 100% rating for Crohn’s Disease and service-connected injuries that resulted in $684 monthly compensation.
+A nice raise from my army medical retirement income, but I couldn’t get both.

-Despite my HS transcript (White-Out, please), I was admitted to DU, undoubtedly helped by an honorable military record, my military General Technical score, credit for many military schools, my transcript from UMKC, and a lot of fast-talking.
+DU is a private, competitive, and selective school where more than 30% of applicants are rejected.
+Despite my high school transcript (White-Out, please), I was admitted to DU.
+Undoubtedly helped by an honorable military record, my General Technical score, credit for many military schools, and my UMKC transcript.
 I would study Speech and Mass Communication.
 DU was no easy ride; I had graduated from high school in Mississippi, where I was an unremarkable student.

-Rock ‘n’ Roll was my first choice, but I probably had a larger audience at KLAK because there were so many Rock stations competing for listeners (just one other station was broadcasting the C&W format).
+Rock ‘n’ Roll was my first choice, but I probably had a larger audience at KLAK because there were so many Rock stations competing for listeners.
+Just one other station was broadcasting the C&W format.

 klak-ktel-325-_0003a-2